There are currently no alerts.

 The stormwater lateral carries flow from rain, groundwater, and snow melt, including stormwater from sump pumps and yard drains to the stormwater pipe in the street (downspouts should discharge overland).
 Some areas have stormwater ditches instead of buried pipes.

 The wastewater system is not designed to handle excess flow from wet weather events.
 The pipes become full and that’s when sewer overflows and sewer backups often happen.
-Stormwater should be directed overland so it can return to the natural water cycle.
+Stormwater should be directed overland and away from building foundations so it can return to the natural water cycle.
 Where that is not possible or practical, the stormwater can be directed to Halifax Water’s dedicated stormwater system and carried to a nearby waterbody.

 Why should we reduce I&I?